Cherednik and Hecke algebras of varieties with a finite group action: The Cherednik algebra of a -variety

 Let $x$ be a preimage of $z$ in $X$, and $G_x$ be the stabilizer of $x$ in $G$.
-Then $G_x$ acts on the formal neighborhood $U_x$ of $x$ in $X$.
-But it is well known that any action of a finite group on a formal polydisk over $\Bbb C$ is equivalent to a linear action.
-Therefore, it suffices to prove the theorem in the linear case, which has been accomplished already.
-We are done. \end{proof}
+Then $G_x$ acts on the formal neighborhood $U_x$ of $x$ in $X$, and by Lemma \ref{cartlem}, this action is equivalent to the linear action of $G_x$ on $\h=T_xU_x$.
+Therefore, by Proposition \ref{natisom}, the restriction of the map $\psi$ to the formal neighborhood of $z$ may be identified with the map